codepath/android_guides/Using-Android-Studio.md

 * If you're adding libraries that also define R.java resource files (such as a [PullToRefresh library](http://guides.codepath.com/android/Implementing-Pull-to-Refresh) or Google Play Services), you cannot add them as .jar files.
 They must be included as dependencies.
 If you try to include them as .jar files, you may encounter R definitions not found during execution time.

+* Get familiar with the Code->Generate, Code->Reformat, and Code->Optimize Imports options.
+The first one will allow you to help generate getter and setter methods on your classes, saving you time from having to write boilerplate code.
+The other two options help to tidy up your code.

 * Install the GenerateSerialVersionUID to allow you to use the same feature in Eclipse to auto-generate a unique ID for a Serializable class.

 ![image](https://cloud.githubusercontent.com/assets/326857/2773890/6abf6e7c-caa9-11e3-9077-b8c25fa0df25.png)